Light Caesar Salad

 Fresh is best when making a salad like this so please do not be tempted to use a garlic paste in the dressing as it will not quite have the same freshness and flavor

-The dressing makes an EXCELLENT sauce to go with pasta, as a sauce on your favorite wraps and sandwiches, as a topping on potatoes and so much more - it is so versatile.
-I think you could probably even marinate chicken in it and bake it too!
+The dressing makes an EXCELLENT sauce to go with your favorite wraps and sandwiches, as a topping on potatoes and so much more.
+I think you could probably even marinate chicken in it and bake/grill it too for a delicious meal

 YOU WILL NEED